-This time they opted to use a road base.
-Depending on your location and building supplies, it may be called Class 5, crusher rock, road bed gravel or 3/4 minus gravel.
+Depending on the location and building supplies, it may be called Class 5, crusher rock, road bed gravel or 3/4 minus gravel.

-A base depth of 4 to 6 inches is recommended to provide a sturdy and stable foundation for many types of paver installation.
+It should be noted that a base depth of 4 to 6 inches is recommended to provide a sturdy and stable foundation for many types of paver installation.

 Compacting Base For Paver Patio

-You can buy or rent a hand tamper tool to compact the base.
+In addition, you can buy or rent a hand tamper tool to compact the base.

 Adding Sand To Paver Patio Base

 After the paver base has been compacted add 1″ of sand.